AeroWidescreen/NFSMW2012HDEffects/README.md

 4. Play.

 ## Features
-VehicleReflectionRes : Controls the resolution of vehicle reflections.
+- VehicleReflectionRes : Controls the resolution of vehicle reflections.
-WaterReflectionRes : Controls the resolution of water reflections.
+- WaterReflectionRes : Controls the resolution of water reflections.
-ShadowRes : Controls the resolution of world shadows.
+- ShadowRes : Controls the resolution of world shadows.
-HeadlightShadowRes : Controls the resolution of shadows cast by headlights.
+- HeadlightShadowRes : Controls the resolution of shadows cast by headlights.
-ReflectionShadowRes : Controls the resolution of shadows used in reflections.
+- ReflectionShadowRes : Controls the resolution of shadows used in reflections.
-WorldDistance : Controls the view distance of the entire game world.
+- WorldDistance : Controls the view distance of the entire game world.
-WaterReflectionDistance : Controls the view distance of water reflections.
+- WaterReflectionDistance : Controls the view distance of water reflections.
-VehicleReflectionDistance : Controls the view distance of vehicle reflections.
+- VehicleReflectionDistance : Controls the view distance of vehicle reflections.
-EnableHiddenCameras : Enables unused camera modes.
+- EnableHiddenCameras : Enables unused camera modes.
-TimeCycleSpeed : Multiplier that determines how quickly the world transitions from to day to night.
+- TimeCycleSpeed : Multiplier that determines how quickly the world transitions from to day to night.
-WreckResistance : Multiplier that determines how durable your car is.
+- WreckResistance : Multiplier that determines how durable your car is.
 Does not work during online multiplayer.
-CinematicMode : Enables a hidden setting that improves the level of detail, resolution, and quality of various effects.
+- CinematicMode : Enables a hidden setting that improves the level of detail, resolution, and quality of various effects.
-AutoRefreshGraphics : Solves an issue that caused grass, bushes, and trees to not render until the resolution was changed.
+- AutoRefreshGraphics : Solves an issue that caused grass, bushes, and trees to not render until the resolution was changed.
-HighShadowRefreshRate : Shadows will update in real-time rather than several second intervals.
+- HighShadowRefreshRate : Shadows will update in real-time rather than several second intervals.
-MotionBlurStrength : Controls the intensity of the motion blur effect and improves consistency.
+- MotionBlurStrength : Controls the intensity of the motion blur effect and improves consistency.
-SetReflectionShadow : Allows users to enable or disable reflection shadows without affecting other shadows.
+- SetReflectionShadow : Allows users to enable or disable reflection shadows without affecting other shadows.
-SetDOF : Allows users to enable or disable depth of field without affecting motion blur.
+- SetDOF : Allows users to enable or disable depth of field without affecting motion blur.
-ToggleHUD : Determines if the HUD is enabled at launch.
-ToggleHUDhotkey : Controls the ToggleHUD setting while playing.
+- ToggleHUD : Controls the visibility of the HUD.
-ToggleScreenDirt : Determines if the Screen Dirt effect is enabled at launch.
+- ToggleScreenDirt : Controls the visibility of the Screen Dirt effect.
-ToggleScreenDirthotkey : Controls the ToggleScreenDirt setting while playing.
-ToggleTimeOfDayhotkey : Allows users to cycle through midnight, dawn, sunrise, midday, sunset, and dusk.

 ## FAQ
 Q: What version of the game is this compatible with?